 In one of the earliest Outland strips, Mortimer and Tim W. Forty brave the filth and gunfire of Ronald-Ann's neighborhood to smuggle her back to Outland, where she can sleep peacefully.

-Cozy asking Milo about what the deal with Cutter John is, and we learn that the reason he pretends his wheelchair is a spaceship, and he was injured because "his co-pilot dropped him in a TIE fighter crapstorm" and that it is easier to forgive a Wookiee than Bush and Chaney.
+Cozy asking Milo about what the deal with Cutter John is, and we learn that the reason he pretends his wheelchair is a spaceship, and he was injured because "his co-pilot dropped him in a TIE fighter crapstorm" and that it is easier to forgive a Wookiee than Bush and Cheney.
 Cozy's response?

 Opus' "Wooing service" - he and his friends are dressed as chocolates.
 When he finds out Cozy has already agreed to date Cutter John, he asks if there's a "Wooee-in-Waiting" to render services to.
 Cozy's daughter Abby volunteers.
 Opus, Oliver, Binkley and Bill preceed to entertain her.

 In the Christmas 2015 cartoon, Steve Dallas spends the holiday with his ex's sick son, even decorating his hospital room with the boy's Star Wars stuff.
 That's right - Steve Dallas.